Pamela Vass

 The Lynmouth Floods - Act of God or Act of Man?

-Many remember the summer of 1952 when disaster struck the small fishing village of Lynmouth on the North Devon coast.
+In the summer of 1952 disaster struck the small fishing village of Lynmouth on the North Devon coast.
 During one August night flash floods destroyed scores of homes and claimed 34 lives.
-But no so many recall suspicion circulating of Government interference with the weather.
+But many recall the suspicions circulating of Government interference with the weather.
 Fact or fiction?
 Given top secret documents were now available from that time it was a question I had to answer.
 This talk uncovers the incredible true story that creates the backdrop for my novel Seeds of Doubt.
 I include information from those secret documents, book readings and anecdotes about the research and writing process in the multi-media presentation.

 I just wanted to thank you once again for your excellent talk in Thursday.
 I had so many people come up to me afterwards telling me how superb it was and how they enjoyed it.
 Many comments like "brilliant talk" and "wow, that was the best talk for a long time".
 Bude U3A